III. B North - East Region

 1. Giurgiu - Ruse: bridge

-I do not recommend to enter / leave Bulgaria just here.
-The bridge and the approach to it is narrow, the traffic is very intensive.
-I have never been in a contact with bicyclists crossing the border just here to ask for information.
+I do not recommend entering or leaving Bulgaria here.
+The bridge and the approach to it is narrow and the traffic is very intensive.

 https://www.youtube.com/watch?v=2f-vQZxMaOY

-There is an idea a new bridge to be built 2 kilometers east from the old one, but God only knows when it will be a fact.
+There is an idea a new bridge to be built 2 kilometers east from the old one, but God only knows if and when that may happen.

-As it can be seen on the next map, five are the possibilities to leave/enter Ruse:
+As it can be seen on the next map there are five possibilities to leave/enter Ruse:

-1. Towards Veliiko Tarnovo and BG/TU & BG/GR borders (it is the route toward Sofia too):
+1. Towards Veliiko Tarnovo and BG/TU & BG/GR borders (this is the route toward Sofia, too):

-- so my suggestion is ALWAYS to pedal the next route – road 501 (in both directions).
-It can be used to leave Ruse in south direction, again towards Byala and Sofia, Elena, Veliko Tarnovo and BG/TU & BG/GR borders.
-Because it is not easy to find out this road in Ruse, further I will pay more attention how it can be found out when leave Ruse;
+- ALWAYS to pedal the next route, road 501 (in either direction).
+It can be used when leaving Ruse in a southern direction, again towards Byala and Sofia, Elena, Veliko Tarnovo and the BG/TU and the BG/GR borders.
+Because it is not easy to find this road in Ruse, later, I will give information on where to leave Ruse;

 3. Road N2, or E70: toward Razgrad, Shumen, Provadia and and BG/TU, or Varna (the Black seaside); again a busy road, it is better to avoid it;

-4. Road N23: toward Isperih to Dobrich to Balchik (the Black seaside);
+4. Road N23: toward Isperih to Dobrich to Balchik (the Black Sea);

 5. Road N21: toward Tutrakan and Silistra (and east to the Black Seaside.